lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 But if you have been wondering all the time whether I have been describing the _perfect_ senior software engineer, let me only tell you that I am not expecting people to nail every single aspect mentioned in this article.
 There will be things you will be great at and others where you'll be barely sufficient.
 That's just human nature and it's okay!

-We cannot excel at everything But we should know our strengths and weaknesses Work with our team to amplify strengths and compensate for weaknesses ...and strive to get better every day!
+We cannot excel at everything but we should know our strengths and weaknesses work with our team to amplify strengths and compensate for weaknesses ...and strive to get better every day!

 It's a journey, not a destination!
 Touché...